eddyerburgh/notes/docs/distributed-systems/replication-and-consistency.md

 ## Consistency models

-A **consistency model** is the contract between a process and a data store that guarantee certain properties {% cite distributed-systems -l 359 %}.
+A **consistency model** is the contract between a process and a data store that guarantees certain properties {% cite distributed-systems -l 359 %}.

 ### Strong consistency models

-**Strong consistency** is where each read of data item $$x$$ is guaranteed to see the latest write to the $$x$$ (across all data stores).
+**Strong consistency** is where each read of data item $$x$$ is guaranteed to see the latest write to $$x$$ (across all data stores).

 Strong consistency allows you to program as if the underlying data wasn't replicated.

-The tradeoff with strong consistency is that it is impossible to also offer high availability during network partitions.
-Strong consistency also results in higher latency than alternative models.
+The tradeoff with strong consistency is that the the system will not be available in the case of a network partition.

+Strong consistency also results in higher latency than alternative models due to the cost of keeping data consistent (using e.g., transactions or synchronization variables) {% cite distributed-systems -l 375 %}.

 There are various forms of strong consistency: